How We Became Passionate About Gun Accessories

 Through the years, Sarco, Inc. has expanded into almost every facet of the gun business, except for the commercial end.
 Much of the business is done with military arms collectors, shooters and military history re-enactors.
 Steen describes his business as having allowed him to, "live in a toy store all these years."

 Steen began collecting militaria at the tender age of five when he began to fill the drawers of his clothes dresser with military surplus.
 "I'm a collector at heart," he chuckles.
 He later served in the U.S. Marine Corps, and afterward began selling arms at gun shows as a way to support himself during college.
 Though Steen studied engineering, he had plans to become a machine gun designer.
 When he told his wife of his intention to become a part-time gun show vendor, she made an agreement with him that if he did not clear $60 a week profit from the activity within the first year, he would give up on the idea.
 However, Steen's very first weekend at gun show dealing gave him a lot of incentive to stay in the gun business.
 He made $200 during those first two days, a whopping sum for him at the time.

-Another big coup for Steen's fledgling business was expanding into mail order by advertising in the then new publication, Shotgun News.
+Another big coup for Steen's fledgling business was expanding into mail order by advertising in the then new publication, Firearms News.
 In contrast to the multiple full-page ads Sarco, Inc. now runs in that advertiser publication, his first ad was just 3-inches by 3-inches in size.
-Steen estimates Sarco, Inc. is the Shotgun News' longest continuously running advertiser.
+Steen estimates Sarco, Inc. is the Firearms News' longest continuously running advertiser.
 Today, sales by mail order make up the largest part of Sarco, Inc.'s volume, with sales to U.S. and foreign governments playing the next largest role.

 Expanding a Business